bloXroute-Labs/bxgateway/README.md

 which is a comma separated list of "[nodeip] [port] [index]" And other parameters

-    docker run -t bloxroute-server -p "google.com 80 12345" -P 1906 -i 12345
+    dev/run -p "google.com 80 1234"

-The full list of args that can be overridden to avoid reading config.cfg:

-    -I network ip of node to be used for connecting to other nodes -p peering string
-    -P port
-    -i index of node
-    -m index of manager
-    -h help

-Run the help to get more info
+Use the help to see the ful llist

-    docker run -t bloxroute-server -h
+    dev/run -h